Opinion: Heartbreaking tragedy, heartwarming response - NewsBreak

 ‘She made the best out of her situation’: Friends remembering teen found dead in Mesa

 MESA, AZ (3TV/CBS 5) -- Life for 15-year-old Kamryn Meyers (Kam) wasn’t easy.
 Friends said she had to deal with a lot of adversity and lived much of her life in state care.
-Regardless, her they said she made the best out of her situation.
-Keith Plummer attended a...
+Regardless, they said she made the best out of her situation.
+Keith Plummer attended a residential...

 'It's hard to believe she's gone': Days after bodies of teen girls found in Mesa, friends are trying to cope